samarthinani94/movielens32M/README.md

 -   **Final nDCG@10**: **0.5466**

 This project successfully demonstrates the power of a modern two-stage recommender system.
-By decoupling the recommendation process into a high-recall retriever and a high-precision re-ranker, the system achieves a state-of-the-art result.
+By decoupling the recommendation process into a high-recall retriever and a high-precision re-ranker, the system achieves a state-of-the-art nDCG@10 of 0.5466 on a 20-core dense, high-quality subset of the MovieLens dataset.
 The iterative debugging process, starting with simple, validated baselines, was critical to the final model's success.

+Note: the nNCG@10 is higher than industry benchmarks because during preprocessing the data was reduced to 20 core making it dense.